Exizent/Exizent.NET/README.md

 );
 ```

-We can now take a dependancy on `ICaseManagementClient` and use it to interact with the Exizent API.
+We can now take a dependency on `ICaseManagementClient` and use it to interact with the Exizent API.

 ```csharp
 [ApiController]